The Late Eileen Williams

 Eileen survived a heart attack in 1997, but developed Type II Diabetes.
 While she continued to receive medical treatment for ongoing heart-related issues, it didn't slow down her commitment to WomenHeart.

 After becoming trained as a WomenHeart Champion in 2005, Eileen began work as a volunteer community educator in the Northern Virginia area, informing people about heart disease in women.

-Eileen has put her experience as a volunteer EMS Chief and Paramedic with her local volunteer fire department to good use by training paramedics how to recognize the signs of heart disease in women patients they treat on an emergency basis.
-She credits this training with having saved the lives of at least two women.
+Eileen put her experience as a volunteer EMS Chief and Paramedic with her local volunteer fire department to good use by training paramedics how to recognize the signs of heart disease in women patients they treat on an emergency basis.
+She credited this training with having saved the lives of at least two women.

 We asked Eileen what advice she would give to a woman who was newly diagnosed with heart disease.
-Eileen says it is most important to be an informed consumer, and to advocate for your own heart health care with your medical team.
+Eileen said it is most important to be an informed consumer, and to advocate for your own heart health care with your medical team.

 Of Manassas, VA, Eileen passed peacefully in her home on Saturday, April 1, 2017.
 We're so appreciative of everything Eileen gave in support of other women and hope that her life encourages other heart disease survivors to follow her example.
 Below is a video that looks at Eileen's role in the Heart Truth campaign.
 We want to thank Eileen and her family for everything she accomplished to further our mission for women's heart health.